ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/revoke-ome-encrypted-mail.md

 ms.topic: conceptual
 ms.service: O365-seccomp
 localization_priority: Normal
+ms.date: 4/30/2019
 search.appverid:
 - MET150
-description: "As an Office 365 administrator, you can revoke certain emails that were encrypted with Office 365 Message Encryption."
+description: "As an Office 365 administrator, you can revoke certain emails that were encrypted with Office 365 Advanced Message Encryption."
 ---

 # Office 365 Advanced Message Encryption - email revocation

-Office 365 Advanced Message Encryption is available additions to Office 365 Message Encryption in certain subscriptions.
-Advanced Message Encryption is included in [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), Office 365 Enterprise E5, and Office 365 Education A5.
-If your organization has an Office 365 subscription that does not include Office 365 Advanced Message Encryption, you can potentially purchase Advanced Message Encryption as an add-on.
-For more information, see [Carolyn/Samson, I need a page](https://products.office.com/) and the [Office 365 CORRECT Service Description](https://docs.microsoft.com/office365/servicedescriptions/).
+Email revocation is offered as part of Office 365 Advanced Message Encryption.
+Office 365 Advanced Message Encryption is available on top of Office 365 Message Encryption in certain subscriptions.
+Advanced Message Encryption is included in [Microsoft 365 Enterprise E5](https://www.microsoft.com/microsoft-365/enterprise/home), Office 365 Enterprise E5, and Office 365 Education A5.
+If your organization has an Office 365 subscription that does not include Office 365 Advanced Message Encryption, you can purchase Advanced Message Encryption as an add-on with E5 Compliance of the Advanced Compliance SKU.

 This article is part of a larger series of articles about [Office 365 Message Encryption](ome.md).
-Right now, encrypted email revocation is in preview.
-Expect updates and changes to the feature and the content as we continue to improve our offering.

 You may find it necessary to revoke an email that has already been sent.
-If the email was encrypted using Office 365 Message Encryption, and you are an Office 365 admin, you can do this for email under certain conditions.
+If the email was encrypted using Office 365 Advanced Message Encryption, and you are an Office 365 admin, you can do this for email under certain conditions.
 This article describes under what circumstances this is possible and how to do it.

 ## Encrypted emails that you can revoke